bekk/bekk-christmas/post/functional/the-case-for-elixir.md

 Here we define a module with a function that simply writes "Hello, World!" to the console.

-Elixirs types are immutable, but variables can be reassigned/rebound <sup>[^1]</sup> which was a bit weird for someone like me who got started with FP through Elm where there are no variables, just constants.
+Elixirs types are immutable, but variables can be reassigned/rebound which was a bit weird for someone like me who got started with FP through Elm where there are no variables, just constants.<sup>[^1]</sup>

 ## Killer applications